fengjixuchui/Injector-full/README.md

-# Injector-full
+# ring0 Injector For EAC / BE games

-# Interested in Purchasing the Private source code? add my discord : skeng#9524
+# Interested in Purchasing the Private source code? add my discord : skeng#6969
 - Reasonable offers only

 # undetected
-- emulator still working as of 26/11/2022

 # works on AMD + Intel Cpus